MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/segmentation.rst

 - The function first estimates the noise distribution by considering the dispersion around the mode.

-- This is done only using values lower than the mode.
-The estimation of the noise std is made robust by using the approximation std=iqr/1.349.

-- Then, the probavility of having N consecutive eventsis estimated.

 This probability is used to order the components according to "most likely to be exceptional".

 Tau